staticweb-io/snapcache/README.md

 This will create a zip file at `result/snapcache.zip`.

 There is a slightly different build for the WordPress.org repo.
-This has a few differences like getting updates from WordPress.org instead of from GitHub.
+This has a few differences like performing direct file access.
 You can build it with `just build-wp-org`.

 If you make changes to composer.json, or composer.lock,